Aug 24, 2022

 - Connect your Gmail account and allow your website to manage it.

 - Send a test email to make sure that everything works properly.
 This can be done in the WP Mail SMTP -> Email Test tab.

 If the email is successfully delivered, it will look like this:

-That’s why using an external SMTP server like Google SMTP is an excellent choice since it provides a free and reliable solution, especially for sites with low mail volumes.
+That’s why using an outgoing SMTP server like Google SMTP is an excellent choice since it provides a free and reliable solution, especially for sites with low mail volumes.

 In this article, you’ve learned how to use the Google SMTP server in two ways — through a custom domain and using a WordPress plugin.

 Do you have any questions regarding this topic?
 Share your thoughts in the comment section below!